 Video already dominates social media, and it’s becoming central to any marketing strategy.
-As we shared in our post on 2019 marketing trends, video content represents a majority share of internet traffic and is forecasted to grow to 82% of all internet traffic by 2021, according to Cisco’s annual Visual Network Index (VNI) forecast.
+As we shared in our post on 2021 marketing trends, by next year online videos will make up more than 82% of all consumer internet traffic—15 times higher than it was in 2017.
+(Cisco)

 Fast facts about video

 When creating your video content strategy, keep in mind:

 - 84% of people say that they’ve been convinced to buy a product or service by watching a brand’s video (wyzowl)